-As an interim measure, pending completion of Safe Work Australia’s review, we are progressing amendments to the Coal Mining Safety and Health Regulation 2017 (CMSHR) to reduce the OEL for respirable dust at coal mines.
+As an interim measure, pending completion of Safe Work Australia’s review, the Coal Mining Safety and Health Regulation 2017 (CMSHR) has been amended to reduce the OEL for respirable dust at coal mines.

-Building on the recommendation of the Monash review and the Parliamentary Select Committee report, we are proposing to reduce the regulated limit 1 November 2018 from 3.0 mg/m3 to 2.5 mg/m3.
-This allows a transition period from 4 October 2018, when Government in Council is due to consider the proposal.
+Building on the recommendation of the Monash review and the Parliamentary Select Committee report, the regulated limit has been reduced from 3.0 mg/m3 to 2.5 mg/m3 with effect from 1 November 2018.